priyalweb/mern-exercise-tracker-1/README.md

 	Ensure "react" is under the 'dependencies' and not 'devDependencies' If building for development purposes, run: 'heroku config:set NPM_CONFIG_PRODUCT=true YARN_PRODUCTION=true' to ensure installing only packages under dependencies and not the devDependencies
-	Building and deploying to Heroku might remove some node_modules required to run locally
+	Building and deploying to Heroku might remove some node_modules required to run locally Wherever axios is used, need to add 'http://localhost:5000' when testing locally Turn off VPN if there is a connection issue